Staff Email and Telephone Extensions:

 Yes, additional children from a single household will be eligible for a 10% discount.

 Anyone who fits the household income requirement for a “reduced fee” will be granted a scholarship with proof of income.
+Click here for more information on our youth program fees and sliding scale.

 Income information for people requesting a scholarship will be seen only by the senior program administrators at Courageous.
 This information will be grouped together to report overall program demographics; however, individual records are kept confidential and are not available to anyone outside the Courageous organization.